trentlarson/endorser-ch/README.md

 "Converting circular structure to JSON" - network connected?

 - 90 2 export to Neo4J
+- 99 1 debug: add "id INTEGER PRIMARY KEY," to event table and see failures with unhandled promises
 - 99 0 backup DB (& automate)
 - 99 1 Reports of "Your Claims" doesn't show details
 - 98 0 why confirmation not showing in DB?